Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Introduction

 The study of Lagrangian fillings with symmetry, again to the best of authors' knowledge, is started from \cite{Cas2020}.
 We clarify the actions on the symplectic and contact manifold, together with the induced actions on Lagrangian fillings and Legendrian links.
-The items (1),(2),(6),(7) in Theorem~\ref{Thm:folding of N-graphs} answer that the conjecture \cite[Conjecture 5.4]{Cas2020} is true, and furthermore we extend our results to certain non-simply-laced affine types.
+The items (1),(2),(6),(7) in Theorem~\ref{Thm:folding of N-graphs} answer that the half of the conjecture \cite[Conjecture 5.4]{Cas2020}, i.e. the surjectivity from fillings to seeds, is true, and furthermore we extend our results to certain non-simply-laced affine types.